How to Go Above and Beyond Your Next Event’s Fundraising Goal

 Include a how-to for registration and links to fundraising resources your campaign micro-site, blog, and your main campaign page, so fundraising resources are always accessible to your supporters.

-The YMCA of Central Maryland, for example, includes a link to these instructions on their main Turkey Trot 5K campaign page.
+The YMCA of Central Maryland includes a link to these instructions on their Turkey Trot 5K campaign page.
 The link leads to their campaign blog, which offers all kinds of tips and instructions – including how to get registered and start fundraising.

 3. Provide Fundraising Tips and Tools